harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-overview.md

 * Harness CD Community Edition is a free and open edition of Harness.
 * Harness CD Community Edition can be downloaded and run without any Harness signup.
 You simply sign up to the local account.
 * Run on any laptop or single VM with only 3GB RAM and 2 CPUs.
 You will also need additional resources for any local Kubernetes clusters used in deployments.
-* Has both Docker Compose and Helm Chart installers.
+* Has both Docker Compose and Helm chart installers.
 * The modules in Harness CD Community Edition are available as a PolyForm Shield license.

 ## What can I do with Harness CD Community Edition?

 * Today, Harness CD Community Edition can perform Kubernetes deployments only.
 This means pulling remote manifests and artifacts and deploying them to a local or remote Kubernetes cluster.
 * You can also use Harness CD features such as automated rolling, canary and blue green deployments, automated infrastructure provisioning, integrated approvals and notifications, full YAML-based development, and Harness Git Experience.
-* In the near future, AWS (ECS, ASG, CloudFormation, Lambda, etc), Azure (VMSS, WebApps, AKS, ACR, ARM, Blueprint), .NET, Google Cloud Build, VM, Tanzu, Serverless, and traditional (Tomcat, etc) deployments will be supported.
+* In the near future, Amazon Web Services (AWS) (Elastic Container Service (ECS), Auto Scale Groups (ASG), CloudFormation, Lambda, etc), Microsoft Azure (Virtual Machine Scale Sets (VMSS), WebApps, Azure Kubernetes Service (AKS), Azure Container Registry (ACR), Azure Resource Manager (ARM), Blueprint), .NET, Google Cloud Build, VM, Tanzu Application Services (TAS), Serverless, and traditional (Tomcat, etc) deployments will be supported.

-For the full list of the currently supported integrations, see **Continuous Delivery (CD)** in [Supported Platforms and Technologies](../../../getting-started/supported-platforms-and-technologies.md).
+For the full list of the currently supported integrations, see **Continuous Delivery (CD)** in [supported platforms and technologies](/docs/getting-started/supported-platforms-and-technologies).

-## Can I Upgrade to a paid plan from Harness CD Community Edition?
+## Can I upgrade to a paid plan from Harness CD Community Edition?

 Yes, you can upgrade from within Harness in **Account Settings** > **Subscriptions** or by contacting [Harness Sales](mailto:sales@harness.io).

 ![](./static/harness-community-edition-overview-21.png)

-## Diagnostics and Usage Data
+## Diagnostics and usage data

 By default, Harness CD Community Edition shares minor usage details with Harness.
 These details help us understand and improve how the system behaves in real-world scenarios.

-### Collection at Registration
+### Collection at registration

 When a user first installs and signs up in their first Harness CD Community Edition, the system sends a `NEW_SIGNUP` track event and identify event to Harness.